Small Claims Court / County Court

 The Questionnaire must be returned to the court within 14 days of receiving it, or the court may impose a penalty.
 Even if the other party will not co-operate, you should not let this delay your own completion of the Directions Questionnaire and its return to the court.

 When returning the Directions Questionnaire you must ensure that the relevant fee (or fee concession/remission application) is enclosed.
 The fee of £40.00 is payable for claims of more than £1500, for smaller claims no fee is payable.
-See EX160A Court fees – Do you have to pay them?
+See EX160A How to apply for help with fees.

 You will be asked if you are trying to settle your dispute before the court hearing and, if so, whether you would like the judge to allow the court case to be put on hold for one month while you attempt to settle.